ShemEscobal/SampleYOLOv11/README.md

 by Mechatronics and Robotics Society of the Philippines (MRSP) - Cavite Chapter

-Use this repository to practice setting-up YOLOv11 using custom dataset downloaded form Roboflow
+Use this repository to practice setting-up YOLOv11 using custom dataset downloaded from Roboflow

 # OUTLINE
 - Setting Up YOLOv11